-The comparable property is important because some comparison strategies, those based on pairwise Wilcoxon tests \citep{benavoli2017time, benavoli2016should, STAPOR2021107219}, compute for each algorithm the median of the measures on the different data sets and then compare these medians, but to compute the median one must have a comparable metric across different data sets.
-If the \$30'000,00 and the 3.3 are RMSE errors from the same algorithm, how would one rank them in order to compute the median RMSE of this algorithm across the different data sets?
+In the field of Machine Learning, new models or algorithms are often compared to existing ones using a variety of data sets.
+These comparisons usually result in a table \ref{tab:tabfirst}, where each line indicates a data set, and each column the algorithms being compared.

+In the example above \(a_2\) is the measure of algorithm A on the data set DB 2.
+Usually, this measure is the average of a set of measures of algorithm A on different cross validations of the data set DB 2.

+The different results will be compared using a \textbf{comparison procedure}.
 The goals of a comparison procedure are in order of importance:

-\begin{enumerate} \labelenumi{\arabic{enumi}.} \item The procedure should tell which algorithm is better, which is second place, which one is third place and so on when measured on a particular set of data sets.
+\begin{enumerate} \labelenumi{\arabic{enumi}.} \item The procedure should tell which algorithm is better, which is second place, which one is third place, and so on when measured on a particular set of data sets.